Gonadotropins are administered by injection and are used when treatment with oral medication has failed.

 The most common risk of gonadotropin therapy is multiple pregnancy.
 Most cases of multiple pregnancy involve twins, but three or more embryos can put the mother at risk for complications.
 If the doctor determines that the number of follicles being stimulated is too high and the risk of multiple pregnancy too great, the patient may choose to cancel the cycle and avoid pregnancy, undergo aspiration of some of the follicles to reduce the number of eggs that will be released, or undergo in vitro fertilization.
 During an IVF procedure, all of the eggs will be aspirated, then fertilized outside of the body before a controlled number are placed into the uterus.

-Another risk associated with fertility medication is ovarian hyperstimulation syndrome.
+Another risk associated with injectable medications is ovarian hyperstimulation syndrome.
 This condition can range from mild to severe and symptoms include nausea, diarrhea, shortness of breath, fluid retention, and weight gain.
 Most often seen in women who have very high estrogen levels and a large number of follicles, this condition is rare, especially in its more serious forms.
 However, our doctors will monitor patients undergoing gonadotropin therapy for signs of OHSS to ensure that, should it develop, it can be identified and treated quickly.